TB Test for UK Visa in Nigeria: IOM Lagos, Abuja, and What to Expect

 What the Certificate Looks Like

 The certificate references the clinic's Home Office approval number, confirming to UKVI that the test was conducted at an approved location.
-Do not obtain a TB clearance from any clinic not on the Home Office's approved list — a non-approved certificate is treated as no certificate, and the application will be refused.
+Do not obtain a TB clearance from any clinic not on the Home Office's approved list — a certificate from an unapproved clinic will not be accepted.

-The Nigeria → UK Skilled Worker Guide covers the TB test scheduling in the context of the full document timeline, including how to book and run it in parallel with the POSSAP police certificate and Ecctis or IELTS preparation so that you reach your VFS appointment date with all four major documents ready at the same time.
+The Nigeria → UK Skilled Worker Guide covers the TB test scheduling in the context of the full document timeline, including how to book and run it in parallel with any required police certificate and Ecctis or IELTS preparation so that you reach your VFS appointment date with all required documents ready.

 Get Your Free Nigeria → UK Skilled Worker Guide — Quick-Start Checklist